jasonjac2/OneMoreWiki/~-Developer-Notes.md

 OneMore is built as a 32-bit/x86 assembly; this can be used in both x86 and x64 versions of OneNote.

 The setup project is configured to generate a 64-bit Windows installer with the idea that there are very few, if any, 32-bit machines still in use out there.
+But this 64-bit installer is customized to support both 64-bit and 32-bit installs of OneNote.
+So one installer to rule them all!

 However, if a 32-bit installer is needed, it can be built in one of two ways